-This story is part 2 of a 7 part series, which chronicles the redevelopment of the former Air Force base into the Market Common area as we know it today.
-Our history continues where we left off with the October issue.
+This story is part 2 of a 7-part series which chronicles the redevelopment of the former Myrtle Beach Air Force Base and its evolution into the Market Common from the perspective of retired Air Force Colonel Buddy Styers, executive director of the Myrtle Beach Air Force Base Redevelopment Authority.
+This article continues where we left off with Part 1, from the October 2016 issue.

 So the team was in place, and plans were underway.